Kellswork/agirl.codes/posts/how-to-solve-storybook-test-error-cannot-find-interopRequireDefault.js.md

 date: 22-02-2022
 fullDate: Tuesday, 22 Febuary 2022
 tags: Storybook, Jest
-description: 'In this article, I am going to highlight how I got this storybook jest snapshot test error “cannot find @babel/runtime/helpers/interopRequireDefault” and  what I did to fix this jest snapshot test  error'
+description: 'In this article, I am going to highlight how I got this storybook jest snapshot test error "cannot find @babel/runtime/helpers/interopRequireDefault.js" and  what I did to fix this jest snapshot test  error'
 image: '/posts-images/next-mailchimp.jpg'
 url: '/setup-newsletter-mailchimp-nextjs'
 ---

-In this article, I am going to highlight how I got this storybook jest snapshot test error, what I tried to fix the error that didn’t work, and what did work.
+In this article, I am going to highlight how I got this storybook jest snapshot test error `cannot find @babel/runtime/helpers/interopRequireDefault.js`, what I tried to fix the error that didn’t work, and what did work.

  ![newsletter](/posts-images/failed-storybook-test.png)